PetalsOnWind/Statistics-and-Econometrics-for-Data-Science/README.md

 ## What will the project entail?
 The project aims to have a series of notebooks that will help in understanding the basic topics.
-The notebooks could be used to get a broad overview of the topic or to quickly revise the topic.
+The notebooks could get a broad overview of the topic or quickly revise the topic.
 The notebooks can be helpful in the following ways:
 - You are participating in a competition and you want to run some quick checks on the data/model
 - You are sitting for internship/placement and need to revise some topics fast